jepes1981/MTB-MLE-IM-Phonic-Game/README.md

 logic is primarily done using vanilla javascript.
 The code is not optimized since I am just new to the programming language.

+to use, you can download https://github.com/jepes1981/MTB-MLE-IM-Phonic-Game/archive/refs/tags/project.zip, extract it in a directory and doubleclick on index.html.